 The shortage of 'hotels' in the City has been an ongoing problem for humans for years.

-Now the City of London Corporation believes there's an equal shortage among the tiny invertebrates that live in our public parks.
+Now the City of London Corporation believes there's an equal shortage among the tiny bugs and invertebrates that live in our public parks.

 The Corporation is launching its Beyond the Hive competition with British Land property group to coincide with the London Festival of Architecture this summer.